Time to Buy Beat-Down Skillz Inc. (SKLZ) Stock? Here is the INSIGHT

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for SKLZ is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.00.

-Raw Stochastic average of Skillz Inc. in the period of last 50 days is set at 71.26%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 85.89%.
-In the last 20 days, the company’s Stochastic %K was 79.15% and its Stochastic %D was recorded 77.58%.
+Raw Stochastic average of Skillz Inc. in the period of last 50 days is set at 74.62%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 73.83%.
+In the last 20 days, the company’s Stochastic %K was 80.84% and its Stochastic %D was recorded 80.49%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Let’s take a glance in the erstwhile performances of Skillz Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 7.75%.
-Additionally, trading for the stock in the period of the last six months notably improved by 39.03%, alongside a boost of 110.24% for the period of the last 12 months.
-The shares increased approximately by 34.44% in the 7-day charts and went up by 30.45% in the period of the last 30 days.
-Common stock shares were lifted by -29.20% during last recorded quarter.
+Now, considering the stocks previous presentation, multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 1.55%.
+Additionally, trading for the stock in the period of the last six months notably improved by 29.53%, alongside a boost of 98.15% for the period of the last 12 months.
+The shares increased approximately by 17.26% in the 7-day charts and went down by 31.20% in the period of the last 30 days.
+Common stock shares were lifted by -26.01% during last recorded quarter.